Shoreham Harbour Lifeboat Station: 1963–1990: Refurbishment and Tyne-class lifeboat

-From 16 to 19 October 1971, the drilling rig William Allpress was anchored three-quarters of a mile off the coast near Rustington awaiting a tow in deteriorating weather.
-The rig's five crewmen crew were unable to eat or sleep in the rough weather, and needed rescue.
+From 16 to 19 October 1971, the drilling rig William Allpress was anchored three-quarters of a mile off the coast near Rustington awaiting a tow, in deteriorating weather.
+The rig's five crew were unable to eat or sleep in the rough weather, and needed rescue.
 The Dorothy and Philip Constant was launched at 2:10 pm; the seas were rough and torrential rain made visibility extremely limited.
 The life-boat crew were able to pull the rig's crew on board across the foredeck to safety.
-The coxswain was awarded an RNLI Bronze medal for his part.
+Coxswain John Fox was awarded an RNLI Bronze Medal.

-On 5 August 1975, the yacht Albin Ballard was drifting with wrecked sails owing to heavy seas and gale-force winds.
-At 3:15 am the Dorothy and Philip Constant was launched and found the yacht due south of Littlehampton, deluged with large waves, and with a seasick, exhausted crew.
-Two of the lifeboat's crewmen boarded the yacht and set up a towline, safely bringing her into Shoreham at 7.25 am.
-The coxswain was awarded an RNLI Bronze medal for his part.
+On 5 August 1973, the yacht Albin Ballard was drifting with wrecked sails owing to heavy seas and gale-force winds.
+The Dorothy and Philip Constant was launched at 03:15, and found the yacht due south of Littlehampton, deluged with large waves, and with a seasick, exhausted crew.
+Two of the lifeboat's crew boarded the yacht and set up a towline, bringing her safely into Shoreham at 07:25.
+Coxswain John Fox was awarded a second RNLI Bronze Medal.

 On 20 January 1980, the MS Athina B arrived at Shoreham-by-Sea from the Azores archipelago.
 During the voyage, she had problems with her generator, gyro compass and radar, and put in at La Rochelle in France for repairs.
 On arrival at Shoreham, the vessel was caught in gale force seven or eight winds, and with seas breaking across her decks, she was unable to enter.
 Her engines failed, and a Mayday call was issued.
-The Dorothy and Philip Constance was launched to service at 8:40, and rescued half the crew as well as the captain's family.
+The Dorothy and Philip Constance was launched to service at 08:40, and rescued half the crew, as well as the captain's family.
 The lifeboat returned the next day to rescue the remaining crew.
-The coxswain was awarded an RNLI Silver Medal.
+Coxswain Kenneth Voice was awarded the RNLI Silver Medal.